boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 	can receive a positive RESINFO response from an upstream DNS server or an attacker.
 To prevent such an attack, resolvers supporting DDR MUST convey the "sig" attribute.
-DNS clients using DDR for encrypted resolver discovery quering for an RESINFO RR MUST validate the signature in the "sig" attribute for data origin authentication.
+DNS clients using DDR for encrypted resolver discovery querying for a RESINFO RR MUST validate the signature in the "sig" attribute for data origin authentication.
 If the signature validation fails, the DNS client MUST reject the RESINFO RR.